-When applying varnish it is important that you do it in an area where there is adequate ventilation.
+When applying varnish it is important you do it in an area where there is adequate ventilation.
 Good ventilation is necessary in order for the varnish to harden sufficiently and for you to avoid breathing fumes that might be noxious.

 Step 3 - Apply Varnish Over Dry Stain

 Before applying varnish to your stained door, make sure that the stain on the door has completely dried.
-Wipe the door off with a clean cloth to remove any debris, so that your varnished surface will have a smooth finish.
+Wipe the door off with a clean cloth to remove any debris, so your varnished surface will have a smooth finish.

 Step 4 - Mix Your Varnish

-It is important that you stir your varnish thoroughly before applying it.
+It is important you stir your varnish thoroughly before applying it.
 This will help mix sediment that has collected in the bottom of your can.
 Avoid shaking the can to mix the varnish.
 Shaking can create air bubbles on the finished surface and make the surface rough.

 Step 5 - Use a Quality Brush